tc39/proposal-temporal/README.md

 The API will change before the proposal reaches Stage 3, based on feedback that we receive during this time.
 Please give us your feedback in the [issue tracker](https://github.com/tc39/proposal-temporal/issues).

-## Cookbook
+## Documentation

+Reference documentation and examples can be found [here](https://tc39.es/proposal-temporal/docs/index.html).

-A cookbook to help you get started and learn the ins and outs of Temporal is available [here](./docs/cookbook.md)
+A cookbook to help you get started and learn the ins and outs of Temporal is available [here](https://tc39.es/proposal-temporal/docs/index.html)

-## API Documentation

-Reference documentation and examples are in progress and can be found [here](https://tc39.es/proposal-temporal/docs/index.html).